Who We Are

 Myrna and the BullDog fell in love under a Texas moon on an Oscar Night while writing a song together.
 That was the beginning of many collaborations to come, creating a duo the likes of Johnny Cash & June Carter, The Civil Wars, Sonny & Cher.
 Myrna’s sultry, bluesy vocals coupled with Daniel’s gravelly Texas twang mesh sublimely, imagine Tom Petty meets Linda Rodstadt.
 Their catchy tunes and lyrics combine Americana and Blues with nods to Mexican soul.

 The award winning duo’s shows can be described as theatrical and eclectic giving you a glimpse of two performers who bare their souls emotionally and lyrically onstage.
 Their onstage banter will leave you smiling and laughing as if they were live in your living room or on a tv show.
-Which makes sense since Myrna is a seasoned actress recurring currently on FX’s “What We Do In The Shadows” and “Sprung” a new TV show premiering in 2022 as well as a supporting role in a new Steven King movie.
+Which makes sense since Myrna is a seasoned actress currently recurring as Silvia on FX’s “What We Do In The Shadows” and as Lucia in the show “Sprung” on Freevee.

 Her hometown Austin, TX thinks she's pretty cool too presenting her with her own "Myrna Cabello" day.
 Inducting her into the Texas Music Museum as an influential Latina artist and the Austin History Center named her one of the top 100 Influential Latinas in Austin.
 Meanwhile Daniel comes from a long history of Texas bred songwriters including Jimmy Rodgers, and distant cousin Stevie Ray Vaughan.

 The duo’s music has been featured in Indie movies and has won awards at both the International Independent Film awards and Real Reel film festival.